drphilmarshall/Pangloss/README.md

 They all take, as their sole input, the same configuration file, an [example of which is given here](https://github.com/drphilmarshall/Pangloss/blob/master/pangloss/example_catalog.txt).

-We include the means to obtain the halo catalog for a 1x1 square degree patch of Millennium Simulation sky, and its associated ray traced convergence map, for making the calibration lightcones, and a small mock observed galaxy catalog for testing.
+In the calib directory we include the means to obtain the halo catalog for a 1x1 square degree patch of Millennium Simulation sky, and its associated ray traced convergence map, for making the calibration lightcones.
+A small mock observed galaxy catalog is included in the example directory, for testing.

+To get the test data, please do the following:

+    cd calib
+    Fetch.csh

+The Fetch script uses wget.

 Additional galaxy catalogs and ray-traced convergence maps from the Millenium Simulation are available from Stefan Hilbert on request.